 Sarah then starts reciting the lines she was practicing at the beginning of the movie and says “You have no power over me”.
 Everything crumbles again, Sarah leaves her internal world and finds herself back in the external world, the real world, her house.
 Toby is back in his crib and everything is apparently back to normal.

 In her room, sees some of the creatures she has met in the Labyrinth and is apparently happy to see them.
 She tells them:

 “I don’t know why, but … every now and again in my life, for no reason at all, I need you.”

 In other words, Sarah has accepted the internal world that was programmed into her by her handler.
 It now can be triggered by him at any time during her life.

 The movie closes with David Bowie’s song “Underground”.
-The song has very church-y feel (with a loud a gospel choir accompanying him) and talks about a place with “no pain”.
-That place is not heaven, but “Underground”, which can be equated to hell, which, in mind-control terms, is the trauma-filled life of a MK slave.
+The song has a very church-y feel (with a loud a gospel choir accompanying him) and talks about a place with “no pain”.
+That place is not heaven, but “Underground”, which can be equated to hell, which, in mind-control terms, is the trauma-filled life of an MK slave.

 So, in perfect continuation with the movie, Bowie leaves the viewers with one last inversion of good and evil, heaven and hell and pleasure and pain, with this song:

 “No one can blame you